Howard County DUI Lawyer

 - Driving while impaired by alcohol and drugs or controlled dangerous substances (DWI) – This carries a maximum penalty of a $500 fine and 60 days in jail.

 - Driving while impaired by controlled dangerous substance (DWI) A first offense can bring a sentence of up to a year in jail and up to $1,000 in fines.
 A second conviction (which can also include a DWI) calls for a $2,000 fine and two years in prison.
 A third offense can land the convicted person in prison for three years and bring a fine of up to $3,000.

 That’s not all.
 For all DUI offenses, if a minor is in the vehicle, the prison sentences and fines are raised by one year and $1,000 for each repeat offense, up to a limit of four years’ incarceration and $4,000.
 All DUI drug offenses can subject the accused to drug possession charges if they are found to be in possession.
 Depending on the amount and type drugs in question, the penalty and prison time you could serve if convicted are added to those above.
 And if you’re carrying serious amounts or types of drugs in your vehicle, if it’s felony possession, a DUI penalty could pale in comparison to the drug conviction that’s folded into your DUI.

-How a Howard County DUI Lawyer Can Help
+How a DUI Attorney in Howard County Can Help

 If you have been pulled over and charged with drunk driving, be it DUI/DWI or any other criminal violation, the Howard County DUI lawyers with our firm have the experience to represent you and obtain a favorable outcome relative to the circumstances of your case.
 There is sometimes a possibility to fight a DUI charge, and an attorney can also fight effectively for your driving rights at MVA hearings, helping keep your demerit points to a minimum.
 Call today for your free consultation.